Roger Corman: Roger Corman's Cult Classics

 In 2010, Roger Corman teamed up New Horizons Pictures with Shout!
 Factory to release new DVD and Blu-ray editions of Corman productions under the name Roger Corman's Cult Classics.
 The releases have concentrated on 1970–1980s films he produced through New World rather than directed.
-These titles include Rock 'n' Roll High School, Death Race 2000, Galaxy of Terror, Forbidden World and Piranha, with additional titles continuing to be released.
+These titles include Rock 'n' Roll High School, Death Race 2000, Galaxy of Terror, Forbidden World, Big Bad Mama, Big Bad Mama II, The Terror Within, Deathsport, Time Walker, The Unborn and Piranha, with additional titles continuing to be released.